Airbus A380: A380 Stretch, A380-900

 At launch in December 2000, a 656-seat A380-200 was proposed as a derivative of the 555-seat baseline, called the A380 Stretch.

 In November 2007, Airbus top sales executive and chief operating officer John Leahy confirmed plans for another enlarged variant – the A380-900 – with more seating space than the A380-800.
 The A380-900 would have had a seating capacity for 650 passengers in standard configuration and for approximately 900 passengers in an economy-only configuration.
 Airlines that expressed an interest in the A380-900 included Emirates, Virgin Atlantic, Cathay Pacific, Air France, KLM, Lufthansa, Kingfisher Airlines, and leasing company ILFC.
 In May 2010, Airbus announced that A380-900 development would be postponed until production of the A380-800 stabilised.

-On 11 December 2014, at the annual Airbus Investor Day forum, Airbus CEO Fabrice Bregier controversially announced, "We will one day launch an A380neo and one day launch a stretched A380".
+On 11 December 2014, at the annual Airbus Investor Day forum, Airbus CEO Fabrice Brégier controversially announced, "We will one day launch an A380neo and one day launch a stretched A380".
 This statement followed speculation sparked by Airbus CFO Harald Wilhelm that Airbus could possibly axe the A380 ahead of its time due to softening demand.

 On 15 June 2015, John Leahy, Airbus's chief operating officer for customers, stated that Airbus was again looking at the A380-900 programme.
 Airbus's newest concept would be a stretch of the A380-800 offering 50 seats more – not 100 seats as originally envisaged.
 This stretch would be tied to a potential re-engining of the A380-800.
 According to Flight Global, an A380-900 would make better use of the A380's existing wing.